 When Bedsores Are Left Untreated

-Failing to properly treat a bedsore or pressure ulcer can turn a minor wound into something much more serious – even life-threatening.
+Failing to properly treat bedsores or pressure ulcers can turn a minor wound into something much more serious – even life-threatening.
 The following are possible conditions that can arise when a bedsore is left untreated.

-Deep tissue damage – A lack of adequate blood flow to the skin can cause the skin to die in as little as a few hours.
-Damage can then spread even deeper into the tissue, resulting in permanent and sometimes even life-threatening damage.
+Deep tissue damage – A lack of adequate blood flow can cause the skin to die in as little as a few hours.
+Damage can spread even deeper into the tissue, resulting in permanent and life-threatening damage.